 Forms, Policies, Services

 If you have not been enrolled at UCI for a quarter (excluding Summer), you must apply for readmission to the School of Physical Sciences.
-We will review your readmission request and respond within 2-3 weeks.
+We will review your readmission request and respond within 2-3 weeks after the listed deadline below.

 Readmission Application Submission Timeline/Deadline: